 Ready for a road trip?
-We went through all the steps required to book a hire car through Avis, Budget, Europcar, Hertz and Thrifty, to assess ease of use, the rental contract and damage coverage provided by the rental company.
+We looked at the process for booking a hire car through Avis, Budget, Europcar, Hertz, SIXT and Thrifty, assessing how easy each website is to use, how detailed the rental contract is, and damage coverage provided by the rental company.

 Ease of use score

 Ease of use accounts for 30% of the overall score.